 WiFi repeaters re-broadcast the received WiFi signal in its surrounding area and acts like a relay system .
 The quality of the re-broadcasted signal depends on the quality of the received signal.
 You can use a WiFi repeater if you want to bring WiFi to a location where the cabling is difficult , such as a backyard.

 WiFi Repeater Installation Model:

 A repeater does not even require much effort to connect and configure.
-You can simply lay them anywhere in your office or house, even without the availability of a wired port. you can Connect your repeater to a power outlet where the signal of your existing wireless network is weak.
+You can simply lay them anywhere in your office or house, even without the availability of a wired port. you can connect your repeater to a power outlet where the signal of your existing wireless network is weak, then receives the WiFi signals of the main router and amplifies them.
 WiFi repeater is most cost-effective signal booster , but be aware that it may half the available bandwidth, thus reducing the speed of your connection.